is the most complex plant in the Lower Devonian Rhynie chert. It has

 are nearly always clearly seen, also in the usual state of preservation

 where they had not passed a stage of bleaching, the tissue of the

 always not seen or in a poor state of

 the raw surface of the chert sample: cross-section of xylem within

 decayed stem, sporangium with spores nearby.
 Width of the image 5.5mm.

 with well-preserved xylem but decayed other tissue is seen here

-Another case of dubious sporangium is reported in Rhynie
+Another dubious sporangium is reported in Rhynie

 more variable than previously thought .
 It has even been suggested